domapic/domapic-base/README.md

 The `service.server` object has methods:

 * `start` - Starts the server.
 Returns a promise, resolved when the server is running.
 Once the server is started, it is not possible to add more open api definitions, operations, or authentication implementations.
+* `init` - Only initialize the server, adding all internal middlewares and routers, and returns the server instance.
+This allows you to add more custom middlewares, sockets, etc. This method should be called just before calling to the "start" method.
 * `extendOpenApi` - Add open api definitions to the server.
 Read the [Adding API resources](#adding-api-resources) chapter for further info.
 * `addOperations` - Add operations related to api paths.
 Read [Adding API resources](#adding-api-resources)).
 * `addAuthentication` - Add authentication implementations.
 Read [Authentication](#authentication).
 * `addAuthorization` - Add authorization roles.
 Read [Authentication](#authentication).
 * `addMiddleware` - Add custom middlewares to api.
 Read [Custom middlewares](#custom-middlewares).
+* `addStatic` - Serve statics.
+First argument defines server path, second argument defines fileSystem path. `addStatic("/assets", path.resolve(__dirname, "assets"))`.
+Statics added with this method will be served using gzip compression.

 [back to top](#table-of-contents)